zshn25/zshn25.github.io/_posts/2020-10-31-nutrition.markdown

 ### Thinking of food as a whole and not as macronutrients

-Categorizing foods into these basic micronutrients may be helpful to study foods but it is not helpful to communicate about them.
+Categorizing foods into these basic macronutrients may be helpful to study foods but it is not helpful to communicate about them.
 Food is much more complex than just these macronutrients.
 So, rather than focusing on nutrients, we should focus on **food**, because ultimately we don't eat nutrients but food.

 ### Key takeaways: